Updated: April 24, 2021

-You might be wondering now what was the inspiration to this question, and I must admit that it’s based on personal experience.
+You might be wondering what was the inspiration for this question, and I must admit that it’s based on personal experience.

-When I quit my job to focus on the business I’ve built, it truly felt like that.
-I was working for almost that many hours every day, I had no time to go out with friends and I’d go to bed exhausted and emotionally-drained.
+When I quit my job to focus on being an entrepreneur, it truly felt like that.
+I was working for almost that many hours every day (sometimes more), I had no time to go out with friends, and I’d go to bed exhausted and emotionally drained.

-I continued and persevered until I was able to learn how to leverage my time and my money to create more active and passive income – which has eventually taken me to where I am today.
+But of course, I continued and persevered until I was able to leverage my time and money to create more sources of income, which helped me become financially secure and independent today.

-However, I know that the scenario and question I gave did not exactly reflect my experience.
+I admit that the scenario and the question above do not exactly reflect my experience.
 And given that we all live under different circumstances and have different priorities in life – it would be unfair to say that declining the job is wrong.

-Aanhin mo pa ang pera mo kung sa pagpapa-ospital mo naman yun magagastos?
+Aanhin mo pa ang pera mo, kung sa pagpapa-gamot at pagpapa-ospital mo naman magagastos?

-Those are the exact words of my mother to me several years back, when I was working my a$$ off on running my business… indeed, what use is my money if it will just be used to pay my hospital bills?
+Those are the exact words of my mother several years back when I was working my a$$ off on running my business.

 However, if you were to ask me if I’d be willing to work as hard again as before, I’d say NO – because I know that this time, I’ll really end up in the hospital.
 I know myself that much to say that I can’t survive the same lifestyle today.